Douglas-Klos/django-blog/README.md

 ## ModelForms

+Without Model Forms this whole website is basically useless, you don't want to have to go to the backend to add posts everytime on a blog.

-I created a model form for adding a new post outside of the admin panel.
+So I created a model form for adding a new post outside of the admin panel.
 This view requires that the user be logged in (and redirects them to login if they're not) before presenting the page for adding a new post.
 Input boxes for the title, content, a checkbox for publish, and a dropdown of categories are presented to the user.
 The current user is assumed to be the author.

----
+A new view called 'unpublished' was added.
+This page displays all of the users current unpublished posts, incluing a publish button for each post.
+If the publish button is clicked for a specific post, it is published with the current time and the user is returned the unpublished posts view.

+The main list display view has been updated with an 'unpublish' button that is presented to the user on each of their posts.
+This allows the user to unpublish the post.
+Unpublished posts can be republished from the unpublished view.

 # Lesson 07 Assignment Notes